RynThomas/SQL-Project-Data-Job-Analysis/README.md

 # Conclusions
 ## Insights
 From the analysis, several general insights emerged:
-1. **Top-Paying Business Analyst Jobs**: The highest-paying jobs for business analysts in VA or that allow remote work offer a wide range of salaries, the highest at $X!
+1. **Top-Paying Business Analyst Jobs**: The highest-paying jobs for business analysts in VA or that allow remote work offer a wide range of salaries, with the highest at $X!
 2. **Skills for Top-Paying Jobs**:
 3. **Most In-Demand Skills**:
 4. **Skills with Higher Salaries**:
 5. **Optimal Skills for Job Market Value**:
 ## Final Thoughts
-This project enhanced my SQL skills and provided valuable insights into the business analyst job market.
-The findings from the analysis serve as a guide to prioritizing skill development and job search efforts.
-Aspiring business analysts can better position themselves in a competitive job market by focusing on high-demand, high-salary skills.
+This project enhanced my SQL skills and provided valuable insights into the business analyst job market, which I can also leverage within the product and project management space.
+The findings from the analysis serve as a guide to prioritizing skill development as part of an individual growth plan.
+An individual's development should be further focused on in-demand and high-paying skills.
 This exploration highlights the importance of continuous learning and adaptation to emerging trends in the field of data analytics.